svyat777/svyat777/README.md

 ---

 ### 🤍 About Me

-- 🤔 I’m looking for help with depression
+- I have experience with HTML5 CSS3 SCSS JavaScript most
 - ✨ I like creative things and learning new stuff

 ---